-From the example above, we now know that to refer to Sabrina M from Sapphic Erotica, we know here reference there is 422.
+From the examples above, we now know that to refer to Sabrina M from Sapphic Erotica, we know her reference there is 422; we also know that her number on Karup's PC is 1026.
 Similarly if we're referring to Jo May, we know her reference there is 421.
 All of this information goes into the Identity Map (idmap) table in the database.
 Each model can have many different IDs across a vast range of sites - usually all we actually need is one solid one in order to be unambiguous as to who we're referring to.
 Here's the information we actually need to make a site record: site code, site reference number and name on this site.